dynatrace-oss/dynatrace-gcp-monitor/HACKING.md

 Building custom extension for GCP service allows to customize metrics / dimensions that are ingested to Dynatrace AND/OR to ingest metrics for service not officially supported by Dynatrace extensions.

 Limitations:
-* custom extensions for `dynatrace-gcp-function` are not supported by Dynatrace
 * custom extension will work **only** on Kubernetes deployment

 `dynatrace-gcp-function` uses Dynatrace Extension Framework 2.0 to package support for GCP Services (metrics, topology rules, dasboards etc).
 Latest version of official GCP extensions is listed in [extensions-list.txt](https://d1twjciptxxqvo.cloudfront.net/extensions-list.txt) manifest file.